DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 be named individuals rather than (for example) a human resources team or academic department.

-Your referees will be asked to write 500 words about your character and suitability for teaching.
+Your referees will be asked to write up to 500 words about your character and potential to teach.

-They’ll have 2 weeks to respond, so it’s worth contacting them before you apply so they understand why you’re applying and what they’ll be asked to do.
+It’s worth contacting them before you apply so they understand why you’re applying and what they’ll be asked to do.

-Choose referees who’ll endorse your:
+Choose referees who could comment on things like your:

-* teaching passion and potential
-* suitability for working with children
-* academic abilities
+* communication skills
 * reliability and professionalism
+* ability to work with children
+* transferable skills
+* academic skills

 Ideal referees could include: